-This is the amount that the value of your pension benefits may increase by in a year without you having to pay a tax charge.
-For the 2022/23 tax year, the standard annual allowance is $\pounds40,000$ .
-However, if you are a high earner, your annual allowance could be lower than $\pounds40,000$ due to 'tapering'.
+The annual allowance is the amount that the value of your pension benefits may increase by in a year without you having to pay a tax charge.
+From April 2023, the standard annual allowance is £60,000.
+If you are a high earner, your annual allowance could be lower due to 'tapering'.

-For money purchase arrangements, such as AVC schemes, the annual allowance you use is worked out by adding the total contributions paid by you, or on your behalf, over the tax year.
+For money purchase arrangements, such as AVC schemes, the annual allowance you use is the total contributions paid by you, or on your behalf, over the tax year.

-For defined benefits arrangements, such as the main LGPS scheme, the amount of annual allowance is determined by working out the growth in the value of your pension over the tax year.
+For defined benefits arrangements, such as the main LGPS scheme, the amount of annual allowance is the growth in the value of your pension over the tax year.

 If your LGPS pension savings in a year ending 5 April exceed the standard annual allowance, your LGPS pension fund will inform you by 6 October.

-You can find out the value of your increase in pensions saving for each of the last three years by asking your scheme for a Pension Savings Statement.
+You can find out the value of the increase in your pensions saving for each of the last three years by asking your administering authority for a pension savings statement.

-For more information about the annual allowance, including information on 'tapering' for high earners and the implications if you have taken defined contribution benefits flexibly on or after 6 April 2015, see the annual allowance factsheet available from the LGPS member website.
+For more information about the annual allowance, including information on 'tapering' for high earners and the implications if you have taken defined contribution benefits flexibly on or after 6 April 2015, see the Tax page of the LGPS member website.
+You can find a link to a tool to check your annual allowance on that page.